wpsharks/ubuntu-bootstrap/README.md

 $ VBoxManage dhcpserver remove --netname HostInterfaceNetworking-vboxnet0;
 ```

-Install ONE of these two DNS plugin options.
+Choose: Install one of these two DNS plugin options.
 See [`vagrant-hostsupdater` vs. LandRush](https://github.com/websharks/ubuntu-bootstrap#vagrant-hostsupdater-vs-landrush) for a comparison.

 ```bash